Francesco Lescai, Ph.D., EDBT

 Gerardo Acquaviva has a Bachelor degree in Biological Sciences awarded by the University of Bologna, with a thesis in microbiology entitled “The molecular mechanisms underlying the development of microbial biofilms”.

-His internship project is focused on the use of network analysis methods, to uncover genetic determinants underlying inflammatory mechanisms in common to different high-impact diseases.
+His internship project focused on the use of network analysis methods, to uncover genetic determinants underlying inflammatory mechanisms in common to different high-impact diseases.

 Cezar Grigorean